-Whether you work in a food business or you are a consumer interested in food law, there are general requirements which you need to be aware of.
+Whether you work in a food business or you are a consumer interested in food law, there are general requirements that you should know about.

-This overview covers the main European Commission (EC) and domestic legislation on the following areas:
+This overview covers the main legislation on the following areas:

 - food imports and exports

 The domestic Food Information Regulations 2014 came into force on the 14 July 2014 and enables local authorities to enforce assimilated Regulation (EU) 1169/2011 on food information to consumers (FIC Regulations).

 Businesses need to provide allergen information if the food contains any of the 14 allergens as listed in the 'FIC regulations'.
 Guidance for food businesses on providing allergen information and best practice for handling allergens.

 A backstop criminal offence will be in place where there is failure to comply with an improvement notice, with an offender being liable on summary conviction to a fine not exceeding level 5.
 Criminal offences will continue for the contravention of certain provisions, namely mislabelling of foods containing allergens because a failure to comply with the allergen provisions may result in a risk to consumer health and safety.